 As part of its strategy to address climate change and global biodiversity loss, also responding to the request of the European Parliament, the European Commission (EC) launched a comprehensive study in 2011 to assess the impact of EU consumption on forest loss at a global scale.
-The study has now been completed and provides an in-depth assessment of the impact of EU consumption on deforestation and also provides general indications and options for possible policy responses.
+The study provides an in-depth assessment of the impact of EU consumption on deforestation and also provides general indications and options for possible policy responses.

 The study has been carried out over a two year period by a consortium of institutes led by Vito, and including IIASA, Cicero, K.U.
 Leuven and IUCN-Netherlands.
 The findings are the outcome of the work of the consortium and they do not represent the position of the EC

 The study provides a quantification of the impact of overall EU consumption on global deforestation.
 It also provides a general screening of relevant policy areas where options for action could be pursued to address this impact and advance work towards EU sustainable consumption.